BlockchainFranklin/Blockchain-app/README.md

 The repository consists of several parts:
 * **Analyzes** - here you can find a detailed description of the application development and maintenance plans.
 The average costs assumed by the authors and the analysis of existing solutions on the market have been calculated.
 * **Client folder** - this folder contains a description of the technologies used and a description of the installation to run and edit the application.
 The folder contains all the files responsible only for the frontend part of the application.
 * **Ethernum** - backend part of our application.
-Here you can find a description of the technologies used and a description of the most important methods
+Here you can find a description of the technologies used and a description of the most important methods.
-* **Test** - folder with scripts responsible for generating sample data that were used to test the application
+* **Test** - folder with scripts responsible for generating sample data that were used to test the application.

 In addition to the listed folders, there are also:
 * **./github/workflows** - description of building and testing and publishing the latest versions of our application in the repository
-8 **ganache** - older containing instructions for building the Docker Ganache image
+* **ganache** - older containing instructions for building the Docker Ganache image

 <!-- CONTACT -->
 ## Authors